What is Pathology?

 What Does a Pathologist Do?

-A pathologist uses a variety of means—including microscopic examination and laboratory tests—to diagnose and monitor diseases.
+A pathologist uses a variety of means — including microscopic examination and laboratory tests — to diagnose and monitor diseases.
 Pathologists can see the history as well as the probable trajectory of a disease.
 If a cell or other structure is altered in a certain way, the patient will have certain symptoms, now or in the future.

-A pathologist may study such health issues as anemia, cancer, or tuberculosis, or the doctor may be called upon to determine the cause of a patient’s death.
+A pathologist may study such health issues as anemia, cancer, or tuberculosis, or may be called upon to determine the cause of a patient’s death.
 Sometimes considered a “doctor’s doctor,” a pathologist is often a second line of clinical care and may help a patient’s primary physician make or confirm a diagnosis.
 Pathologists use a wide variety of examinations, procedures, and tests.
 These may include:

 - Autopsies